Nikolay Tatischev

-Nikolay Dmitrievich Tatischev (February 15, 1829 – September 16, 1907) was an infantry general, hero of the Russo-Turkish War (1877-78).
+Nikolay Dmitrievich Tatischev (February 15, 1829 – September 16, 1907) was an infantry general, and hero of the Russo-Turkish War.

-Born February 15, 1829, in Saint Petersburg.
-The son of a retired second lieutenant, managing the Orenburg specific chamber of the college assessor Count Dmitry Nikolayevich Tatishchev (1796–1851) from a marriage with Serafima Ivanovna, née Kusova (1807–1869); the grandson of the founder of the count branch of the Tatishchev general from the infantry Nikolai Alekseevich Tatishchev.
-His brothers: Ivan (1830–1913; general from infantry, member of the Military Council, member of the State Council of the Russian Empire), Dmitry (1832–1878; court adviser) and Sergey (1840–1890; current state councilor).
+Early life

+Born February 15, 1829, in Saint Petersburg, to Count Dmitry Nikolayevich Tatishchev (1796–1851) and Serafima Ivanovna (née Kusova) (1807–1869).

 Military service

 He was educated at the School of Guard Ensigns and Cavalry Junkers.

 On August 14, 1847, he was released as ensign in the Life Guards Preobrazhensky Regiment.

-In 1849 (on the occasion of the war with Hungary) he was on a march of guards to the western borders of the Russian Empire and on December 6 of that year was promoted to second lieutenant.
+In 1849, (on the occasion of the war with Hungary) he was on a march of guards to the western borders of the Russian Empire and on December 6 of that year was promoted to second lieutenant.

 During the Crimean War, Tatishchev was part of the troops guarding the coast of the Gulf of Finland near Vyborg.

-March 27, 1855 promoted to headquarters captain and April 23, was appointed company commander in the Preobrazhensky regiment.
+In March 27 1855, he was promoted to headquarters captain and April 23, was appointed company commander in the Preobrazhensky regiment.
 On December 6, 1859, he was appointed adjutant wing and on March 14, 1862, he was enrolled in the retinue of His Majesty with deduction from the regiment, on April 17 of the same year he was promoted to captain.